NALP’s President serves as

 remaining months of the President-Elect year.

-- Formulates the appropriate business and financial plans for the association with the support of the Executive Director, President, and Immediate Past President.
-Identifies and develops timely task forces as necessary for their presidential year.
+- Develops the appropriate business and financial plans for the association with the support of the Executive Director, President, and Immediate Past President.
+Identifies and assembles timely task forces as necessary for their presidential year.

 - Participates as an active member of special task forces or other committees as requested by the President.